anshk8/anshk8/README.md

 - 👋 Hello, I’m Ansh Kakkar.
-I am studying Computer Science in the AI / ML stream at Carleton University
+I am studying Computer Science in the AI / ML stream at Carleton University, graduating in 2028
 - 👀 I’m interested in Artificial Intelligence / Machine Learning, Data Science and backend
 - 🌱 I’m currently learning AI Agents and afterwards look forward to learning about Cloud and Blockchain!
 - 📫 How to reach me